sayanlp99/bits_notes/sem2/devops/devops.md

 ---

-Let me know if you'd like a deeper dive into specific sections or additional details!

-Here are detailed notes extracted from the third document, expanded with detailed explanations:

----

 ### **Elasticsearch Clustering**
 - **Overview**:
   - Elasticsearch clusters are groups of interconnected nodes that work together to store and search data.